While working on your college to-do list, you will need to make time to make your college applications stand out.

 Skip the big words.

 It's a smart thing to use adjectives to help your essay come to life, but you don't want it to be obvious that you went for the $25 word in the thesaurus.
-When it comes to verbs; choose ones with meaning.
+When it comes to verbs, choose ones with meaning.
 “I picked the crimson rose blooming in the garden” provides depth without being both vague and fussy, unlike “I got the rubicund rose from the garden.”

 Give yourself plenty of time.

 It's best to avoid rushing through the essay process.
 Brainstorm a lot (over a couple of days up to a week or more) before starting to write, be sure to review several times and leave plenty of time for a parent or other adult to review your final piece for any typos or other errors.
+Using a checklist or calendar of to-do items can help ensure you stay on track.